fenago/ernesto-spark-databricks/Lab_12.md

 **Step 4:** Finally, let us run our code and check the output.
 You should see the number of bad records as shown in the screenshot below.

-To run this program from the terminal, simply run the following command.
+To run this program, run the following scala file code in the databricks notebook.
 The program will the then be compiled and executed.
-`rm -rf ~/work/ernesto-spark/src/main/scala/training/.ipynb_checkpoints/ && sbt "runMain training.counters"`
+`counters.scala`

 With this we have successfully impemented Accumulators using Spark 1.x API.